johnbillion/rave-wordpress/readme.md

 ## How?

-By comparing the contents of the distributed package at its various locations with the output of building the source code from its various locations, we can identify anomalies between them.
+By using the `diff` utility to compare the contents of the distributed package at its various locations with the output of building the source code from its various locations, we can identify anomalies between them.
 This reduces the opportunity for malicious or unwanted code to be introduced into WordPress packages without it also being present in the source repos or pipeline repos.

 If one of the GitHub Actions workflows in this repo fails, it should be investigated to see if the failure was caused by divergent code.